Grasp2Grasp: Vision-Based Dexterous Grasp Translation via Schr\"odinger Bridges: Discussion

 In this work, we present a novel formulation of vision-based dexterous grasp translation as a Schr{\"o}dinger Bridge problem between grasp distributions.
 By leveraging a latent score and flow matching framework and designing physics-informed ground costs, our method enables simulation-free, distribution-level grasp transfer across robotic hands with distinct morphologies.
 Empirical evaluations across several hand-object settings demonstrate that our approach not only produces stable and diverse grasps but also preserves functional grasp properties more effectively than object-agnostic or geometry-based baselines.
 These results highlight the promise of distributional transport techniques for advancing semantic grasp understanding and generalization in robotic manipulation.

 \textbf{Limitations.} Despite its strengths, our approach has some limitations.
 Most notably, as shown in Fig.~\ref{fig:qual} (\textit{right}), the performance drops in scenarios involving thin-shell objects with ambiguous or minimal contact regions, where the valid grasp configuration space is largely confined.
 Additionally, we observe that the results for the Shadow hand are consistently lower than for the Allegro hand across multiple metrics, which aligns with prior findings in the MultiGripperGrasp dataset~\cite{casas2024multigrippergrasp} due to its more complex kinematics and larger workspace.
-These discrepancies suggest that improving dataset quality and coverage for specific hands may further enhance generalization and translation fidelity.
+Furthermore, our current framework does not generalize to unseen hand morphologies at inference time.
+The VAE decoder implicitly learns the kinematic structure of the target hand, and would thus require retraining or fine-tuning on data from a new hand to generate valid grasps.
+Finally, these discrepancies suggest that improving dataset quality and coverage for specific hands may further enhance generalization and translation fidelity.

 \textbf{Societal Impact.} Finally, while our framework is designed for general-purpose manipulation, it introduces broader implications for deployment in real-world systems.
 Effective grasp translation could accelerate learning from heterogeneous demonstrations or expand manipulation capabilities in assistive robotics.
 However, it also raises considerations around safe deployment, failure detection, and responsible generalization across users and hardware.
 We encourage future work to examine how distributional grasp priors can be integrated into transparent and human-aligned manipulation pipelines.